PaoloMazzon/Astro/docs/classes/Buffer.md

 have a value not representable by the desired data type this is undefined behaviour.
 Any method that reads or writes data to/from the buffer expects the pointer to be at least x bytes behind the size of the buffer, where x is the size of that datatype (the size of each datatype is documented below).
+If you attempt more bytes than are remaining after the pointer all the read meathods will return `null`.

 You may write `Buffer`s to file using [write](File.md#write).